 Do you remember when you were a child, and somebody would take something from you?
 Sometimes, you would say, “Hey, that’s not yours!”
 Then the reply would come: “It doesn’t have your name on it!”
 This is often a battle between siblings when both want the same thing, but there isn’t enough to go around.
 At least I’ve heard that a few times in my household!

-In Deuteronomy, when the Jews were nearing the time of coming into the Promised Land, Moses was instructing them.
+In Deuteronomy, when the Israelites were nearing the time of coming into the Promised Land, Moses was instructing them.
 Many instructions had been given by God in previous books, and Deuteronomy is basically Moses ‘going back over’ these things before the people journeyed forth into the land God gave them.

 In the 12th chapter of Deuteronomy, there are several references to the place that God would require them to meet with Him, bringing their sacrifices and offerings: